cbarba-prog/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is in return function() where you are already within the personalDice() function and return function() after you generate a number between 1 and 6 and console.log the results
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The newRoll will always be a random number, what doesnt change is the console.log and the name in the personalDice() function's parameter
 c.
 What is the lexical scope of `newRoll`?
+It receieves the number 1-6 and is only valid within the function() method, it cannot be used outside of that

 ### Task 3 - Stretch Goals